 Regardless of where you live or how much gardening experience you have (we had pretty much zero before we started ours), greening your apartment is the perfect way to bring some much needed nature into your life.

 It starts small, maybe a few pots on a windowsill, but believe us it’s addictive and before you know it, your apartment will blossom into a veritable vegetative wonderland.

 So, set the trend for greening up urban spaces.
 Green apartments lead to green cities and, hopefully, a greener planet.

 If you have a green thumb or just a passion for plants, we would love to hear your advice and tips!
 We’re still learning ourselves, experimenting with our own apartment garden (indoor and on the balcony) with still so much to learn!

-Leave a comment or send us a note so we can take on and pass on the piece of advice!
+Leave a comment so we can take on and pass on the piece of advice!